McSquanchy/perl_assignment/README.md

 #### Tests

 I provide a few test files in `test/scores/`.
+In each folder, read the comment at the top of the first file to see what is being tested.
 For most test cases, simply provide the program with the master file `test/scores/master/test_master.txt`.
 In some subfolders,  a different master file is included.
 In those cases, simply use the one inside the specific folder.
 The test files cover a variety of edge cases and should convince the user that the program works great in most cases.

 #### Discussion